 First and foremost, I want to point out that “letting go of the past” doesn’t mean that you just move on and forget about your history.
-Our past is a part of who we are, and we can’t just sweep it under the rug and forget about it.
+Our past experiences are a part of who we are, and we can’t just sweep it under the rug and forget about it.

 Instead, I think that “letting go” is more about being intentional and deciding what our past means for the future.

 Here’s an example that might give you some perspective.
 My son recently started walking, but of course, he spent a lot of time falling over before he took those first few steps.